RzeznAnita/dataset-comparator/README.md

 # Dataset Comparator

-This repository provides the `DatasetComparator` class, designed for comparing two PySpark datasets (DataFrames).
+This repository provides the `DatasetComparator` class, designed for comparing two PySpark DataFrames.
 The comparator helps ensure data consistency during the migration from an on-premises data warehouse to a cloud-based environment by performing checks for schema differences, row count discrepancies, and value mismatches.

 ## Features

-- **Schema comparison:** Identify columns only in one dataset or with mismatched types.
+- **Schema comparison:** Identify differences in the number and types of columns.
-- **Row count comparison:** Compare the number of records between datasets.
+- **Row count comparison:** Compare the number of rows between datasets.
 - **Value comparison:** Detect rows present in one dataset but missing in the other.
 - **Flexible input:** Datasets can come from CSV files, database tables, ...

 ## Project Structure

-- **src/** – Contains the Dataset Comparator source code.
+- **src/** – Contains the `DatasetComparator` source code.
-- **test/** – Contains unit tests.
+- **test/** – Contains Unit Tests.

 ## Setup